ryanclove/CS211/PA4: Digital Lock Design/README.txt

 Grade: 100/100 (100%)

-Also received 14/16 possible extra credit points
+Also received 14/16 possible extra credit points (in addition to the 100 points I received for the main program)